House of Bellême

-House of Bellême also referred to as the Family of Bellême was an important seigneurial family during the 10th through the 12th centuries.
-Members of this family held the important castles of Bellême, Alençon, Domfront and Sées as well as extensive lands in France, Normandy and Maine.
+The House of Bellême also referred to as the Family of Bellême was an important seigneurial family in France during the 10th through the 12th centuries.
+Members of this family held the important castles of Bellême, Alençon, Domfront and Sées in the Duchy of Normandy.

 Rapid rise to prominence

 The first known progenitor of this family is Yves de Bellême who was probably the son of Yves de Creil, The caput of the lordship was the castle of Bellême, constructed "a quarter of a league from the old dungeon of Bellême" in Maine.